• Learn with me

 • Red berries (especially holly berries and cranberries) - A great way to add the classic red Christmas color to your decor in a completely natural looking way.
 The real thing is always best, but you can also get decently realistic and affordable faux berries.

 • Beeswax candles - Has a natural yellow tint (if you don't get the dyed ones), which fits in perfectly with all the other natural colors.
 Beeswax candles are also the least toxic type of candle.
 Paraffin and soy wax candles release many chemicals and pollutants into the air when burned.
 Save your health and invest in 100% beeswax candles!
 You can even make them yourself, which is more cost effective.
-This is a great tutorial.
-Learn more about why you should switch to beeswax candles here.
+Learn how to make candle wicks and beeswax taper candles, and why you should switch to beeswax candles here.

 beeswax candle and orange slices